harveyff/slate/source/index.html.md

    };
 ```

-Subscribe to K-line data of a single market
+This topic sends the Kline data of a single market.

 ### Params